IFTTT/RazzleDazzle/Example/Carthage/Checkouts/Nimble/README.md

 expect(@[@1, @2, @3,@4]).to(allPass(beLessThan(@5)));
 ```

-For Swift the actual value has to be a SequenceType, e.g. an array, a set or a custom seqence type.
+For Swift the actual value has to be a Sequence, e.g. an array, a set or a custom seqence type.

 For Objective-C the actual value has to be a NSFastEnumeration, e.g. NSArray and NSSet, of NSObjects and only the variant which
 uses another matcher is available here.